Calgary in 2013 – Where Is Everyone Going To Live?

-Supported by low mortgage rates, strong job growth, and a sharp increase in net migration, demand for new homes in the Calgary Census Metropolitan Area (CMA) has increased in 2012.
+As you can see on https://jamienewton.ca/why-live-in-calgary/, there are lots of reasons people are wanting to move to Calgary and it’s having numerous effects on the property market.
+Supported by low mortgage rates, strong job growth, and a sharp increase in net migration, demand for new homes in the Calgary Census Metropolitan Area (CMA) has increased this year.
 In addition, the supply of existing homes and new multi-family units has also declined from their previously elevated levels.
-Under these conditions, total housing starts in 2012 are on pace to increase 33% to 12,400 units.
+Under these conditions, total housing starts are on pace to increase 33% to 12,400 units.
 Although economic growth next year will continue to support demands, we expect a slight moderation in job creation and net migration.
 At the same time, multi-family builders will reduce production to adjust to the higher number of multi-family units under construction and potential inventory additions.
 CMHC is forecasting total housing starts to decline to 4% year-over-year, reaching 11,900 units in 2013.

 The upward trend in Multi-family productions which gained momentum in the second half of 2011 has continued this year.
 By year- end, multi-family starts are forecast to reach 6,700 units.
 With the start of many new multi-family projects this year, the number of units under construction has also increased.
 Some of these units will represent additions to inventory when completed and will inhibit construction in 2013.
 CMHC is forecasting multi-family starts to remain above historical norms in 2013, but to moderate 10% to 6,000 units.